claire-west/svstudio-manual/docs/parameters/parameters-panel.md

 Swap between the pointer, pencil, and line tools.

 ### 3. Zoom
 Multiplies the window range by 2 or 4 times.
-Only applies to Pitch Deviation and Loudness.
+Not all parameters can be zoomed.

 Disabled is the most "zoomed in", while 4x is the largest multiplier of the visible range, and is therefore more "zoomed out".